Random Ramblings

 The Catch 22

 Unemployment There's a disturbing trend in current hiring practices.
-Not only is unemployment still at an all-time high, but employers such as Sony, many recruiters, and many job posters on Cragslist are now including the following requirements in their ads: "No Unemployed Candidates Will Be Considered At All," "Client will not consider/review anyone NOT currently employed regardless of the reason," and "Must be currently employed," as if it weren't bad enough that all companies were doing credit checks on candidates, disregarding the impact of unemployment and foreclosure on credit ratings since 2008.
+Not only is unemployment still at an all-time high, but employers such as Sony, many recruiters, and many job posters on Craigslist are now including the following requirements in their ads: "No Unemployed Candidates Will Be Considered At All," "Client will not consider/review anyone NOT currently employed regardless of the reason," and "Must be currently employed," as if it weren't bad enough that all companies were doing credit checks on candidates, disregarding the impact of unemployment and foreclosure on credit ratings since 2008.

 Apparently, there is no acknowledging the effect of the recession on highly qualified candidates, many of whom are now part of the long-term unemployed (46 percent of the current unemployed population).
-It would appear that companies are willing to steal talent away from their competitors intead of hiring the equally talented folks who are currently in the market.
+It would appear that companies are willing to steal talent away from their competitors instead of hiring the equally talented folks who are currently in the market.
 A better stance would be to resolve to hiring ONLY THE UNEMPLOYED.

 Yet, even government officials, including Senator Judd Gregg, are putting the onus on the unemployed; this, despite the fact that our nation is still in a jobs recession, despite the temporary census jobs.
 More than 29 million Americans are still without work or forced into part-time work, making it a real jobless rate of 16.6 percent.
 Nearly 7 million people have been jobless for over 26 weeks (hence, the term "long-term unemployed") -- more than any other time since the Great Depression.
 To reach full-employment, we still need more than 22 million new jobs.